michaelgoin/healthcheck-middleware/README.md

 ### healthInfo
 A function that allows customization of the displayed health information.
 The function is called as `healthInfo(passInfo)`.
 The `passInfo` parameter contains the health information that would normally be displayed (see examples above).
 You will return the JSON representation of the health info you want rendered.
 You may also return a string which will be converted into a JSON object `{message: string}`.

+Healthcheck will still result in a status 200 if an Error is thrown inside of `healthInfo`.
+It will return a successful status with a warning message that includes the error message.

 ##### Example 1
 ```js
 module.exports = healthcheck({